HOA Homeowners' Rights Task Force

 HOA's don't have to comply with the ADA

-by CShockr, about 1 year ago
+by CShockr, over 2 years ago

 In our HOA community, (Windsor Gardens), our HOA board states that they do not have to provide handicapped access to our outdoor pool as it was grandfathered since it was built in 1963, and they do not have to provide handicapped access to our indoor pool because access to that pool is for "Residents Only".
 Handicapped residents still have to pay full HOA fees for areas they do not have the ability to access and our HOA refuses to